 Function

-1 The Union’s field of scientific activity is spread over a number of Divisions.
+1 The Union’s field of scientific activity is distributed over a number of Divisions.

-2 The main function of Divisions is to support researchers in collaborative work and provide an organizational link among Research Groups and their associated Working Parties and also between these Groups and the Board (See Statutes Article XII).
+2 The main function of Divisions is to support researchers in collaborative work and provide an organizational link among Research Groups and associated Working Parties within their respective Divisions, and also between these Groups and the Board (See Statutes Article XII).

 Composition

-3 Each Division may have a number of Research Groups and Working Parties.
+3 Each Division may have any number of Research Groups and Working Parties.

 Procedure

-4 Each Division is led by a Division Coordinator who is a Member of the Board, and up to four Deputy Coordinators of whom preferably two should come from amongst the Coordinators of the Research Groups of the Division.
+4 Each Division is led by a team of two Division Co-Coordinators who are Members of the Board, and up to four Deputy Coordinators of whom preferably two should come from amongst the Coordinators of the Research Groups of the Division.

 5 The number of Divisions and the broad research field of each is determined by the Board and approved by the International Council.

-6 Each Division Coordinator represents the Research Groups in his/her Division on the Board.
+6 Each Division Co-Coordinator represents the Research Groups in his/her Division on the Board.
+The division of duties between the Division Co-Coordinators shall be determined and agreed upon by the Division Co-Coordinators.

-7 Candidates for Division Coordinator will normally be proposed by the Divisions concerned and will be elected by the International Council on the recommendation of the Board.
+7 Candidates for Division Co-Coordinator will normally be proposed by the Divisions concerned and will be elected by the International Council on the recommendation of the Board.
+At least one of the two Division Co-Coordinators must be female and/or from a region of the world currently under-represented in the voting Board.

-8 Deputy Division Coordinators will be proposed by the Division Coordinator in consultation with other officeholders in their Divisions and appointed by the Board.
+8 Deputy Division Coordinators will be proposed by the Division Co-Coordinators in consultation with other officeholders in their Divisions and appointed by the Board.

-9 Division Coordinators and their Deputies hold office from the first day after the IUFRO World Congress until the last day of the next World Congress.
+9 Division Co-Coordinators and their Deputies hold office from the first day after the IUFRO World Congress until the last day of the next World Congress.
 If they have served one full term, they are eligible for only one more term in the same post; if they were appointed between Congresses to fill a vacancy, they are eligible for two full terms.

 ARTICLE XII: Research Groups and Working Parties